kasparsd/wp-docs-md/docs/wp-blocks-handbook.md

             }
         >
             { __(
-                'Generate an snackbar error notice with explicit dismiss button.'
+                'Generate a snackbar error notice with explicit dismiss button.'
             ) }
         </Button>
     );